Wang Chang (badminton): 2022

 Starting from 2022, Wang started a new partnership with Liang Weikeng and advanced to the final of the Indonesia Masters from the qualifying rounds, defeating Tokyo 2020 bronze medalists Aaron Chia and Soh Wooi Yik and world number 1 Marcus Fernaldi Gideon and Kevin Sanjaya Sukamuljo en route.
 In the final, they lost 10–21, 17–21 to home favorites Fajar Alfian and Muhammad Rian Ardianto.
 In the next tournament, they defeated the reigning World Champions Takuro Hoki and Yugo Kobayashi to reach the semi-finals of the Malaysia Masters, but were then stopped by Mohammad Ahsan and Hendra Setiawan in straight games.
 Wang then won the Japan Open, where he and Liang defeated Kim Astrup and Anders Skaarup Rasmussen in the final in three games.

 2023

 In the first half of the 2023 season, Wang and his partner Liang showed quite significant progress.
 They were able to win 2 BWF World Tour titles in India and Thailand, as well as being runners-up in Malaysia and Singapore.
 Apart from that, Wang was part of the Chinese team that won the Sudirman Cup.
 Wang and Liang's achievements were able to bring them to 2nd place in the BWF world rankings on 13 June 2023.

 In August, Wang and Liang won the bronze medal at the World Championships in Copenhagen.
 They were defeated by home pair Kim Astrup and Anders Skaarup Rasmussen in a close rubber game.
 The Chinese rising pair then claimed their first ever BWF World Tour Super 1000 title at the China Open.

+Personal life

+On 7 February 2026, Wang announced on Weibo that he had registered his marriage with Chinese table tennis player Qian Tianyi, sharing photos of their marriage certificates, while Qian posted a video of Wang’s proposal.